 Import duties depend on the classification of the goods imported.
 However, some goods or equipment can only be imported upon satisfaction of special regimes.
-In particular, the importation of equipment in Angola is subject to payment of customs duties that can range from zero to 50%, Consumption Tax which can range from zero to 10%, Stamp Tax and general customs fees.
-Under PIA, customs exemptions may be awarded, if certain requirements are met, to private investment projects approved by ANIP.
+In particular, the importation of equipment in Angola is subject to the payment of customs duties, which can range from zero to 50%, Consumption Tax which can range from zero to 80%, Stamp Duty, and general customs fees.
+Under PIA, customs exemptions may be awarded to private investment projects approved by the competent authorities (see question 6.1 above) if certain prerequisites that are deemed "important" to the Angolan economy are met, and if the concerned private investment project is of a total amount equal to or higher than the equivalent in kwanzas of USD 1,000,000.00 (if it is a foreign private investment project), or the equivalent in kwanzas of USD 500,000.00 (if it is a national private investment project).